prabh-t/www/md/index.md

 ### About

-> I help solve complex computational problems.
-Usually this involves developing novel techniques, algorithms and exploiting high-performance computing systems.
+> *I help solve complex computational problems.
+Usually this involves using a number of methodologies including parallelisation, machine learning techniques, developing novel algorithms and exploiting high-performance computing systems.*

 I currently work as a postdoc researcher in Big Data and high-performance computing on the [VELaSSCo](http://velassco.atosresearch.eu/) project at the University of Edinburgh.